 iBoysoft Mac Data Recovery is one of the best APFS data recovery software, which can recover deleted/lost data from APFS hard drives, recover deleted/lost APFS partitions.
 This Mac data recovery software also can restore images and other files from formatted, inaccessible, unreadable, and unmountable APFS drive, etc. Except for macOS High Sierra data recovery, it can recover files from macOS 10.14/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7 as well.

 Best photo/video recovery software - iBoysoft Mac Data Recovery

 - Recover deleted/lost photos, videos, audio files, etc. on Mac computer

 - Recover digital images and videos from encrypted APFS, APFS, HFS+, exFAT, FAT32 drives

-- Recover data from hard drives, external hard drives, USB flash drives, SD cards, CF cards, memory cards, etc.
+- Recover lost data from hard drives, external hard drives, USB flash drives, SD cards, CF cards, memory cards, etc.